Everything you need to know about the 1937 version of A Star Is Born

 It all started with the 1937 A Star Is Born, the first film to bear that title — though purists will point to 1932's What Price Hollywood? as the true originator of the Star Is Born narrative, complete with the rise of an ingenue and the tragic demise of her alcoholic mentor.
 (He wouldn't become mentor and lover until the '37 film, however.)
 Both films were produced by David O. Selznick, and they were so similar that RKO threatened to file a plagiarism lawsuit against the renowned producer over ASIB.

-But A Star Is Born wasn’t Selznick’s invention so much as it was director William A. Wellman’s baby — he devised the outline of the story with screenwriter Robert Carson.
-(Carson was ultimately credited as screenwriter alongside notorious wit Dorothy Parker and her husband, Alan Campbell.)
-Wellman brought the project to Selznick, who only agreed to tackle the property after much prodding from his wife, Irene Selznick, the sister of MGM’s Louis B. Mayer, who had already passed on Wellman’s idea.
+But A Star Is Born wasn't Selznick's invention so much as it was director William A. Wellman's baby — he devised the outline of the story with screenwriter Robert Carson.
+(Wellman and Carson were credited as screenwriters alongside notorious wit Dorothy Parker and her husband, Alan Campbell.)
+Wellman brought the project to Selznick, who only agreed to tackle the property after much prodding from his then wife, Irene Selznick, the daughter of MGM's Louis B. Mayer, who had already passed on Wellman's idea.

 The core story of the '37 film is much the same as the subsequent versions: A young woman has dreams of making it in Hollywood (or the music industry) and meets a famous man who both falls for her and helps put her on the path to stardom.
 That male star is on a downward trajectory, wrestling with alcoholism and addiction as his own career dwindles.

-Ironically, the leads of the 1937 film were living circumstances opposite their characters: March’s star was on the rise while Gaynor, an Oscar winner in the 1920s, found her box office appeal waning and had recently left her contract at 20th Century Fox.
-At the TCM Classic Film Festival earlier this year, William Wellman Jr. revealed that Selznick originally wanted Merle Oberon to play the female lead, but Wellman Sr. felt her more exotic persona wasn’t the right fit for the Midwestern Cinderella at the heart of the film.
+Ironically, the leads of the 1937 film were living circumstances opposite their characters: March's star was on the rise while Gaynor, an Oscar winner in the 1920s, found her box office appeal waning and had recently left her contract at 20th Century Fox.
+At the 2018 TCM Classic Film Festival, William Wellman Jr. revealed that Selznick originally wanted Merle Oberon to play the lead, but Wellman Sr. felt that her persona wasn't the right fit for the Midwestern Cinderella at the heart of the film.
 He pushed for Gaynor, with whom he had recently made Small Town Girl.

-The ’37 version leans least on the established star personas of its leads.
-March and Gaynor bring a complexity and lived-in quality to the roles that differs from the sense we’re watching the leading lady interrogate her own stardom the way we do with Judy Garland (in the 1954 version), Barbra Streisand (1976), and Lady Gaga.
+The '37 version leans least on the established star personas of its leads.
+March and Gaynor bring a lived-in quality to their roles that makes their characters more real, whereas with Judy Garland (in the 1954 version), Barbra Streisand (1976), and Lady Gaga (2018), we get the sense we're watching the real-life stars interrogate their own fame.

 The 1937 movie is extremely self-referential, packed with references to Hollywood stars, films, executives, and landmarks of the era.
 It opens and closes with filmed pages of a screenplay, outlining the scenes we are about to (or have just) witnessed on screen.
 It's a winking nod to Wellman and Selznick's awareness that they're mythologizing the very business in which they work.
 As an extension of that, the film is also far more cynical than its more modern iterations.
 (As the world becomes more cynical, A Star Is Born grows more earnest.)